vsillan/game-server-programming-course/presentations/web_api.md

 - Http verb GET does not allow request body

+---

+### Model binding: data formats

 Request data can come in a variety of formats

 - including JSON, XML and many others